In order to ensure that your submission is eligible please read the FAQs below.

 15. I am a freelance journalist.
 Can I apply on my own?

 Yes, you can.
-However, it is mandatory that you produce a letter of intent from an eligible outlet stating the willingness to publish or broadcast your production, should you win the award.
+However, it is mandatory that you produce a letter of intent from an eligible outlet to publish your further production, should you win the award.

-16. I work for a website that is run by a NGO / private group.
+16. I work for a media outlet that is run by a non-governmental organisation or a private group.
 Will my entry be eligible?

 17. I am a student studying journalism.
 Can I apply?